 No problem, we offer more great information for free here @ Liquid Audio than probably any other independent, specialist source, so check out other FAQs, reviews and so on for much more.

-For those needing more assistance, we offer an advisory service that lets us have a proper discussion about your specific set of circumstances.
-You won’t feel bad for taking up my time because you are paying for it and I specifically allocate time to assist people who take advantage of this service.
+For those needing more specific, personalised assistance, we offer an advisory service that lets us discuss your specific set of circumstances.
+You won’t feel bad for taking up my time because you are paying for it and I allocate as much time as needed to assist people who take advantage of this service.